adam-cowley/twitch-project/docs/04-authentication.md

 Ran all test suites.
 ```

-A quick query in `cypher-shell` should show that the user record has been created with a hashed password:
+A quick query in `cypher-shell` should show that the `:User` Node has been created with a hashed password:

 ```
 neo4j@neo4j> MATCH (u:User) WHERE exists(u.email) RETURN u.id, u.email, u.password, u.dateOfBirth;